Bounded Expectation of Label Assignment: Dataset Annotation by Supervised Splitting with Bias-Reduction Techniques: THEORETICAL ANALYSIS

-Our greedy split and label exploration (GSAL) procedure is designed to increase a pessimistic lower bound on an expected number of correctly labeled examples.
-As GSAL creates leaf nodes containing data subsets, it tracks a set of labeled examples for each leaf that are uniformly and independently selected from the leaf population.
+Our procedure is designed to increase a pessimistic lower bound on an expected number of correctly labeled examples.
+As we create leaf nodes containing data subsets, we also track a set of labeled examples for each leaf that are uniformly and independently selected from the leaf population.
 This unbiased sample allows us to derive a bound on the expected number of correctly labeled points.
-To avoid introducing bias into the labeled subset, GSAL ``forgets'' a node's labeled points when it splits that node.
+To avoid introducing bias into the labeled subset, we ``forget'' a node's labeled points when it splits that node.
 The following sections discuss the bound we use and the reason this forgetting is necessary.

-\subsection{Derivation and Analysis of Lower Bound $\bound$}
+\subsection{Derivation and Analysis of Lower Bound}

 Our goal is to provide a lower bound on the expected number of correct labels obtained by \algo if we choose the majority label for each set of data.
-At any given point in \algo, we perform the operation that is expected to most increase the lower bound.
+At any given point in \algo, we perform the operation that is expected to yield the largest lower bound.
 This bound should be pessimistic to ensure that the bound is rarely violated, but it should still provide a reasonable estimate on the expected number of correct labels.
-Most importantly, it should follow the same ``curve'' as the true count of correct labels for the algorithm to make the correct greedy choice of labeling a data point or splitting a set of data.
-Our bound is based on \hoeff \cite{hoeffding1994probability}, a distribution-free concentration bound that becomes tighter to the true value as more labels are obtained. \hoeff is also pessimistic, which is ideal for the application of our algorithm because it will favor labeling data over splitting a dataset when the expected label uniformity is the same.
+Most importantly, it should follow the same trend as the true count of correct labels for the algorithm to intelligently decide to label a data point or split a set of data.

-Let $\N$ be the total number of points in a set.
-We will omit the indexing subscript $v$ for notational cleanliness in this analysis.
-Let $\n$ be the number of points with known labels, and let $\m$ be the number of points with the majority label.
-Let the true proportion of the majority label in this set be $\p$.

-Hoeffding bounds are defined with a deviation $\buffer$.
-Since our current estimate of the probability of the majority label is $\pprime = \frac{\m}{\n}$, Hoeffding's Inequality provides this guarantee:

-The interpretation of \hoeff is that the true probability of the random variable will be within $\buffer$ of the empirical estimate unless the bound fails.
-Probability of failure is bounded by $\exp\left(- 2 \n \buffer^2 \right)$.
-We define the expected number of correct labels for when \hoeff holds and when it fails.

-In the case of failure, we pessimistically assume the number of correct labels is only $n$, i.e., everything that has not already been labeled will be labeled incorrectly.
-In the case that the probability is bounded, we assume the number of correct labels is proportional to the lower bound $\nicefrac{\m}{\n} - \buffer$.
-Then the expected number of correct labels $f$ is

-where the first inequality holds because we use pessimistic estimates of the quantities of correct labels, and the second inequality holds because we use pessimistic estimates of the probability.